Research data

 LiDAR DEM data

-The RewarD project will use high-resolution LiDAR DEMs (2-m grid/0.3 m vertical resolution) with the standardized MDOW (multidirectional/hill-shaded) and slope visualization derivatives (NLS and GTK) as a primary geomorphological mapping tool.
+The group uses high-resolution LiDAR DEMs (2-m grid/0.3 m vertical resolution) with the standardized MDOW (multidirectional/hill-shaded) and slope visualization derivatives (NLS and GTK) as a primary geomorphological mapping tool.

-The LiDAR data is supported by the existing digital data sets:
+The LiDAR-data is supported by other digital datasets, including:

 - Aerial photographs (NLS)